-The channel protection volume is reduced through the use of green infrastructure practices.
+The channel protection volume is reduced using green infrastructure practices.

 5.5 Overbank Flood (Qp) and Extreme Flood (Qf) Attenuation

 The primary purpose of the Overbank Flood (Qp) control sizing criterion is to prevent an increase in the frequency and magnitude of out-of-bank flooding generated by urban development.
 It requires storage and attenuation of the 10-year, 24-hour storm to ensure post-development peak discharge rates do not exceed the pre-development condition.